Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The command to download and run OpenSearch in Podman is executed.

 **Then**
-- OpenSearch container should start successfully.
+- The OpenSearch container should start successfully.
-- Running `podman ps` should show OpenSearch as active.
+- Running `podman ps` should display OpenSearch as active.

 **Testing Outputs**
-(Screenshot showing running container)
+(Screenshot showing the running container)

 ---

 ### **TC 2: Verify OpenSearch Cluster Health**
 **Scenario**
-Check if OpenSearch is working properly.
+Check if OpenSearch is functioning properly.

 **Given**
-- OpenSearch container is running.
+- OpenSearch is running in a container.

 **When**
 - The `GET /_cluster/health` API is called.

 **Then**
-- The API should return `"green"` or `"yellow"` status, meaning OpenSearch is healthy.
+- The API should return a `"green"` or `"yellow"` status, indicating that OpenSearch is healthy.

 **Testing Outputs**
-(JSON response from OpenSearch cluster health check)
+(JSON response from the OpenSearch cluster health check)

 ---

 ### **TC 3: Insert Bulk Data into OpenSearch**
 **Scenario**
-Make sure 1 lakh records can be inserted using a Python script.
+Ensure 100,000 records can be inserted using a Python script.

 **Given**
 - OpenSearch is running.